Yes No Share to Facebook

 Procedural and Substantive Law Topics and Legal Issues Common to Litigation

 Lawsuits may at first glance appear to involve relatively simple facts, issues, and laws; however, very quickly even the most simple of case may turn into a much more complex matter.
-During the course of litigation, it is necessary that the participants adequately understand the procedural rules involving admissibility of evidence, the onus of proof and the burden of proof, the legal cause of action involved, the jurisprudence that interprets and defines provisions within statutes, and much more.
+Litigants should have a general understanding of procedural court rules, evidentiary admissibility, burden of proof, cause of action, jurisprudence overridden by statutory provisions, among many other things, that can otherwise present significant challenges to the unprepared.
 Accordingly, the articles below, among all information provided within this website, are provided for informational purposes only as merely an overview of various legal principles and are without suggestion that such information should be perceived, taken, or used, as legal advice in any actual case.
-Any information herein should always be reviewed with a qualified legal advisor prior to acting on the information.
+Prior to taking action or making use of any information provided herein, always seek and obtain advice from a qualified legal professional.